 Toyota Mirai practicality & boot space

-While it will take up as much space in your garage as a Ford Mondeo or Volkswagen Passat, they both knock spots off the Mirai for practicality.
+While it will take up as much space in your garage as a Ford Mondeo or Volkswagen Passat, they both knock spots off the Mirai for practicality, as does the Hyundai NEXO.
 In reality, you can get more luggage into the back of a Volkswagen Golf, and the Mirai only has two seats in the back.

 Toyota Mirai interior space, storage & comfort